Pathogen-Genomics-Cymru/lodestone/README.md

 ## Quick Start ##
 Requires `NXF_VER>=20.11.0-edge`

 The workflow is designed to run with either docker `-profile docker` or singularity `-profile singularity`.
-Before running the workflow, the images will need to be built by running either `docker/docker_build.sh` or  `singularity/singularity_build.sh`
+The container images are pulled from quay and a singularity cache directory is set in the `nextflow.config`.

 E.g. to run the workflow:
 ```